gokaykayki/arper/README.md

 ## Prerequisites

-This script uses the `scapy` library.
-You can install it with `pip` :
+This script uses the `scapy`, `setuptools` and `netifaces` library.
+You can install they with `pip` :

 ```
 pip install scapy
+pip install netifaces
+pip install setuptools
 ```

 ## How to use ?